Skip to content

 Does St. Lucie County, Florida sell tax liens or tax deeds?

 St. Lucie County follows Florida's hybrid system.
-The Tax Collector sells tax-lien certificates each year, and the Clerk of the Circuit Court holds tax deed auctions on parcels whose certificates go unredeemed after about two years.
+The County Tax Collector sells tax lien certificates, and the Clerk of the Circuit Court handles the tax deed sale on parcels whose certificates go unredeemed.

 When is the St. Lucie County tax certificate sale?